This corporation shall be known as “Tamil Nadu Foundation, Inc.,” hereinafter called the Foundation.

 Members shall be deemed to be in good standing if they are not in arrears to the Foundation and are not under suspension.

 - (a) The Board of Directors may suspend or revoke a membership by two-thirds majority vote when it determines that a member’s conduct is detrimental to the objectives or interests of the Foundation.

 - (b) When a member is considered for suspension or revocation of membership, he/she shall be notified in writing at least thirty days prior to the meeting of the Board of Directors at which such action will be considered.
 The member shall also receive written notice of the specific reasons for which such action may be taken.
 The member shall have the right to appeal or to present argument in writing at least two weeks prior to the day of the meeting.
 A member may not be suspended for a period in excess of one year.

-- (c) A member whose membership is suspended or revoked shall have the right to appeal against the action before the general body at the next annual meeting of the Foundation.
-The action of the Board of Directors may be expunged by a two-thirds majority vote of the voting members present at the meeting.
+- (c) A member whose membership is suspended or revoked shall have the right to appeal against the action before the general body at the next general body meeting of the Foundation.
+The action of the Board of Directors may be expunged by a two- thirds majority vote of the voting members present at the meeting.
 To exercise the right of appeal, the president must be notified in writing about the intent to appeal within thirty days of the action of the Board of Directors.
 Revocation confirmed by the General Body shall be permanent.

 Members may resign at any time by giving written notification.
 Such a resigning member shall fulfill all the obligations towards the Foundation including clearing up of arrears in the payment of dues prior to the resignation.